ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 - s15
 # which players had the most goals, per season?
 - s16
+# is the foulcommit data accurate?
+- s17
 # Which players had the most penalties
 # What teams improved the most over the time period?
 # what team attributes lead to the most victories?